 Aran Biomedical offers a range of versatile coating capabilities to enhance the functionality of medical devices.
 By offering multiple processing techniques, ultra low profile coatings can be achieved on even the most complex implant geometries, from stents, braids and diverse implant frame designs, to a range of textile fabrics.
-Coatings typically ranging from 10-50 microns but can be tailored precisely to customer requirements.
+High tolerance coatings typically ranging from 5-50 microns thick can be tailored precisely to customer requirements.
 Aran Biomedical’s coating technology is just one of a number of processing techniques used to create hybrid devices and complex structures for a wide range of indications.

 Hydrophilic coatings are used by Aran Biomedical to create a lubricious surface for implantable devices.
 The principle benefit of a lubricious coating is to substantially reduce surface friction, facilitating implant delivery and deployment, while additional benefits may be recognised in-vivo, such as reduced potential for tissue damage, lower bacterial adherence or biofilm formation.